 Read More: IGDG – Student Activities Fund Management and Fundraising

-The School Board recognizes that there may be specific course materials that some parents/guardians find objectionable.
+The Board recognizes that there may be specific course materials which some parents/guardians find objectionable.

 Read More: IGE – Parental Objections To Specific Course Material

 Those in charge of curriculum development will have the responsibility for integrating into the curriculum, as appropriate, the following principles:

 - Pursuant to Part 2, Article 83 of the New Hampshire Constitution, humanity, benevolence, and truth and honesty with self and others.

 - Fairness, integrity, and justice.